 Ocean Pines residents may also bring leaves and yard debris in bulk or paper bags to the Public Works yard, located at 1 Firehouse Lane near the south station fire department.
 The yard will be open Monday-Friday 7:30 a.m. – 3 p.m. and Saturday 8 a.m. –3 p.m., Nov.
 20 – Dec.
 22. No contractor dumping or plastic bags will be permitted.
 There will be no collection or drop-off on Thursday, Nov.
 23 or Friday, Nov.
 24.

 Current Republic Services customers may place up to four bags of leaves curbside for each scheduled pickup.
 This is in addition to regular trash pickup.
 Trash collection days for residents south of Route 90 are Tuesdays and Fridays.
 For residents north of Route 90, the collection days are Mondays and Thursdays.
 Republic Services will also pick up branches if they are tied in bundles no longer than 4 feet.

 Residents with questions about leaf collection should contact Ocean Pines Public Works by calling 410-641-7425.

 Where can I call if I have questions about signing up for Republic Services and curbside recycling?

 Email firstname.lastname@example.org or Call 410-749-1551 for questions about your account.
 You can also learn more about Republic Services here.

 Other Important Information

 Call the State’s Safety and Environmental Hotline at 1-877-224-7229.
-Toll free, manned 24 hours to report fish kills, algae blooms, unsafe boating, illegal fishing or hunting, hazardous materials and oil spills, wetlands violations, just about anything to do with water State-wide.
+This toll-free number is manned 24 hours for reports of fish kills, algae blooms, unsafe boating, illegal fishing or hunting, hazardous materials and oil spills, wetlands violations, and other statewide water issues.